NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 ### Co-cleaning Workflow

-The alignment is further improved in the [Co-cleaning workflow](/Data_Dictionary/viewer/#?view=table-definition-view&id=alignment_cocleaning_workflow).
+The alignment quality is further improved by the [Co-cleaning workflow](/Data_Dictionary/viewer/#?view=table-definition-view&id=alignment_cocleaning_workflow).
 Co-cleaning is performed as a separate pipeline as it uses multiple BAM files (i.e. the tumor BAM and normal tissue BAM) associated with the same patient.
 Both steps of this process are implemented using [GATK](https://software.broadinstitute.org/gatk/).

 #### Indel Local Realignment

-First, insertion and deletion local realignment is performed using [IndelRealigner](https://software.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_indels_IndelRealigner.php).
+Local realignment of insertions and deletions is performed using [IndelRealigner](https://software.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_indels_IndelRealigner.php).
 This step locates regions that contain misalignments across BAM files, which can often be caused by insertion-deletion (indel) mutations with respect to the reference genome.
 Misalignment of indel mutations, which can often be erroneously scored as substitutions, reduces the accuracy of downstream variant calling steps.

 #### Base Quality Score Recalibration